SEMICeu/documentation/editorial_flow.md

 6. Verify the published artefacts

-   **(not in the recording)** All the steps above result in the page  `https://semiceu.github.io/Core-Person-Vocabulary/releases/{version}/` (e.g. https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/).
+   **(not in the recording)** All the steps above result in the page of the Core Person Vocabulary repository  `https://semiceu.github.io/Core-Person-Vocabulary/releases/{version}/` (e.g. https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/).
    This is the public URL for the HTML representation of the Core Vocabulary.
    On this page the data specification is described, and all artefacts and contextual information can be found.
    By doing a final check of this URL, the editor ensures quality of work.